 LinkedIn Disappearing Google Apps Gadget

-A Rapportive application will vanish from the inboxes of its some Rapportive users sometime today.
-July 31 is the deadline.
-LinkedIn acquired Rapportive back in 2o12.
-In June of this year, it quietly announced it was eliminating the Rapportive Google Apps gadget “to simplify the experience”.
+A Rapportive application has vanished from the inboxes of its some Rapportive users.
+LinkedIn acquired Rapportive back in 2012.
+After doing so, it quietly announced it was eliminating the Rapportive Google Apps gadget “to simplify the experience”.
 Journalist Harrison Weber of Venture Beat weighed in with the following:

 Back in June, Weber’s article inspired a slew of comments from concerned Rapportive users: